-  In Robinson, the temperature typically varies from 24°F to 87°F over the course of the year, and is rarely below 5°F or above 94°F.
+In Robinson, the summers are long, warm, humid, and wet; the winters are chilly and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 24°F to 87°F and is rarely below 5°F or above 94°F.

 The hot season lasts for 4.1 months, from May 21 to September 24, with an average daily high temperature above 77°F. The hottest day of the year is July 5, with an average high of 87°F and low of 67°F.

 The cold season lasts for 3.1 months, from November 29 to March 1, with an average daily high temperature below 48°F. The coldest day of the year is January 29, with an average low of 24°F and high of 39°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Robinson, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Robinson begins around June 13 and lasts for 4.6 months, ending around November 1.
 On August 23, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 69% of the time, and overcast or mostly cloudy 31% of the time.

 The cloudier part of the year begins around November 1 and lasts for 7.4 months, ending around June 13.
 On December 28, the cloudiest day of the year, the sky is overcast or mostly cloudy 56% of the time, and clear, mostly clear, or partly cloudy 44% of the time.